Codes and Frequencies

 Comparability — Benin [top]

-The criteria for determining rural status were not defined in the 2014 MICS Benin survey.
+The criteria for determining rural status were not defined in the 2014 or 2021 MICS Benin survey.
 Previous censuses define urban areas as administrative centers of communes with (1) at least 10,000 residents and at least one important infrastructural service such as post office, treasury office, water supply or electrical system, medical center, school with secondary education, etc. or (2) a district with at least 10,000 inhabitants and at least four qualifying infrastructural services.

 Comparability — Bhutan [top]